What is Managed Migration?

 I get Income-Related ESA and Housing Benefit – when will I get my Migration Notice?

-You may not receive your Migration Notice until 2025.
+You will receive your Migration Notice sometime between September 2024 and December 2025.
 So you do not need to claim Universal Credit yet.

 Certain changes in your circumstances may ‘trigger’ the need for you to claim before then.
 (See Do I have to claim? for more information.)